 Development

 Pupils with learning difficulties Learning

 Pupils with behavioural problems Emotion and Social

 Development

 Pupils with impaired speech Speech

-Pupils undergoing prolonged hospitalisation Chronic sickness
+Chronic sickness

+hospitalisation

-• Since 2000: autistic behaviour
+Since 2000: autistic

+behaviour

-In practice, there are many problems with these categories, mainly because a lot of disabled pupils cannot be unquestionably classified and an increasing number of pupils are multiply disabled.
-The development into 'Förderschwerpunkte' makes it possible for teacher to use them as a guideline for special support.
+In practice, there are many problems with these categories, mainly because lot of disabled pupils cannot а be unquestionably classified and an increasing number of pupils development are multiply disabled.
+The into 'Förderschwerpunkte' makes it possible for teacher to use them as a guideline for special support.